JULIELab/DeBAC/README.md

 According to Twitter’s [Developer Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy) we are not allowed to provide downloadable datasets of Twitter Content.
 Instead, we provide a complete [list of Tweets IDs](tweets-meta.tsv)) and a [Python script](download_tweets.py) which can download the content of these Tweets via Twitter API.
 In this way, you can reconstruct DeBAC on your local computer.
 The only requirement is to apply for a [Twitter Developer account](https://developer.twitter.com/).

-# Publikations
+# Publikation

 Duan, Tinghui; Buechel, Sven; Hahn, Udo (2020): "Romantik" im aktuellen parteipolitischen Diskurs auf Twitter.
 In: [*DHd2020.
 Spielräume – Digital Humanities zwischen Modellierung und Interpretation*](https://dhd2020.de/).
 Paderborn, Germany, March 2-6, 2020.
 [Poster](https://github.com/JULIELab/DeBAC/raw/master/DHd2020/Poster_dhd2020.pdf)

 # Acknowledgment

-We thank Susanna Rücker for her support with the data analysis.
+We thank [Susanna Rücker](https://github.com/susannaruecker) for her support with the data analysis.